Key Takeaways

 Each insurer received a composite score based on the weighted categories below.

-• Coverage options (20%): Coverage options reflect how well insurers support common Alaska small business risks and allow for flexibility as businesses grow or change.
+• Coverage options (20%): Assesses how well insurers address common Alaska small business risks and provide flexibility as operations grow or change.

 Read our full business insurance methodology.